 - The ability to participate in an index through an index-linked interest rate

 There are also many methods used to calculate and credit interest such as the point-to-point, high-watermark, averaging, and annual reset indexing methods.
-Features and indexing methods directly affect a fixed index annuity's potential interest credits.
+Features and indexing methods directly affect a fixed index annuity’s potential interest earnings.

 How Do Fixed Index Annuities Work?